Stage 2 -In the midst of the affair

 Stage 1 detailed here, is about what happens before an affair starts and how the foundation is being set for an affair to happen, Stage 2 occurs once the affair has turned from friendship with another man to affair.

-1. Most affairs begin as friendships, and most men and women are unsuspecting of the vulnerability they face when they are friends with the opposite sex.
+1. Most affairs begin as friendships, and they’re usually unsuspecting of the vulnerability they face.

 Friendships are the foundations of soul-mate relationships and this is how many infidelity situations begin.
 Many times, a woman and man found each other because of the same employment, common friendships, neighbors, or the same church.

 Yet, the unique bond that an emotional affair requires, develops from a need and willingness to care for each other.

-2. A friendship opens the door to an affair the moment a man or woman feel something for each other, and openly express their feelings to the other.
+2. A friendship opens the door to an affair the moment either one openly express their feelings to the other.

 Their platonic friendship can quickly open a can of worms, if the other person knows their feelings.